 Creating a pull-effect through meaningful, purpose-driven Brand Programs.
 Start acting as an Ingredient Brand.
-Constantly manage the push/pull activities of the demand chain and extract more value out of your innovation.
+Constantly manage the push/pull activities of the demand chain and extract more value from your innovation.

 BRAIND's brand network model

-Ingredient Branding is much more than a tag and a label on the finished product.
-It is a Brand & Business Model by which a company actively conducts its total brand experience through multiple layers of direct and indirect customers and communications.
-The capability to manage a cybernetic brand network is decisive, as brands are perceived in the entirety of their appearance.
+Ingredient Branding is much more than just a tag and a label on the finished product.
+It is a Brand & Business Model by which a company actively manages its total brand experience through multiple layers of direct and indirect customers and communications.
+The ability to manage a cybernetic brand network is crucial, as brands are perceived in the entirety of their appearance.

-The total brand experience is created by the sum of all individual experiences end users have with a brand.
+The total brand experience is created by the sum of all the individual experiences that end users have with a brand.
 Directly and through the Brand Partner Network.

-Attitude, communications, product & service performance and multichannel distribution of the Ingredient Brand and all brand partners are coining the total brand experience.
+Attitude, communications, product & service performance together with multichannel distribution of the Ingredient Brand and all brand partners are coining the total brand experience.